About

 Where does your funding come from?

-The majority of our funding comes from the UK, with occasional donations from local Ugandans.
-Supporters can contribute through one-off gifts or by setting up a Direct Debit for ongoing support via our donate button.
+The majority of our funding comes from supporters in the UK, with additional contributions from individuals within Uganda.
+People can give through one?off donations or by setting up a Direct Debit for ongoing support using the donate button on our website.

 If I give to Biojemmss, what will my money be spent on?